-Name Principal occupations and related experience Jason Kenneth Daviss Mr. Daviss is a director of the Trustee.
+Jason Kenneth Daviss Mr. Daviss is a director of the Trustee.
 In his capacity as Senior Vice President of Finance for MOSAIC, Mr. Daviss oversees the organization's capital market operations.
 Mr. Daviss has led or overseen over \$2 billion in all forms of residential development financing across North America since 2000.
 He holds the Chartered Financial Analyst (CFA) designation and received a Bachelor of Commerce degree with Honors from the University of British Columbia after completing a double major in Real Estate and Finance.
 Mr. Daviss lives with his wife and family in Delta, BC.
 Robert Maitland McCarthy Mr. McCarthy is a director of the Trustee.
 He is currently the Chairman of MOSAIC Homes, a firm he co - founded in 2000.
 Since 1988, Mr. McCarthy has been directly involved in over 200 Vancouver and Seattle real estate development projects.
 David Lloyd Kirzinger Mr. Kirzinger is a director of the Trustee and is also a principal of the Property Manager.
 He is responsible for all US property acquisitions, and oversees both the property management and conversion business.
 Over the past 27 years, Mr. Kirzinger has worked for Trammell Crow, Avalon-Bay, Intrawest, and Belkorp, a large private apartment owner.
 During his career, Mr. Kirzinger has put together three rental / conversion portfolios consisting of 1,100 units, 1,200 units, and 5,000 units respectively.
 He has managed over 15,000 rental units.
 Mr. Kirzinger received his Bachelor of Arts in Economics from the University of British Columbia and his MBA from Stanford University.
-Gary Michael Blakeslee Mr. Blakeslee is a director of the Trustee.
-He is a principal of the Property Manager and is responsible for all of RISE's US rental redevelopment and construction activities.
-Throughout his 21-year career, Mr. Blakeslee has worked for Avalon-Bay, Harbor Properties, and Opus.
-He has developed over 3,000 rental units, and has a Construction Management degree from California State University.
 Kari Lynne Anderson Ms. Anderson is a principal of the Property Manager and is responsible for all of RISE's property management in the United States.
-During her career, Ms. Anderson has worked at Trammell Crow, Equity Residential, and Investco, a Seattle apartment operation.
+During her career, Ms. Anderson has worked at Trammell Crow, Equity Residential, and Investoo, a Seattle apartment operation.
 As an Area Vice President with Equity Residential, Ms. Anderson directed five regional managers who oversaw 15,000 apartment homes.
 Ms. Anderson was the founding president of the Washington Apartment Association, and served two terms in that office.
 Rose Nicole O'Dell Ms. O'Dell is a principal of the Property Manager and is responsible for the oversight of the daily work of property accounting for Thrive's portfolio.
 She began her career at Indigo Real Estate as a regional manager and advanced to the position of Chief Financial Officer and Compliance Director.
 Ms. O'Dell earned an MBA and a Bachelor's in Finance from Seattle University.
 Ms. O'Dell currently sits on the board of the Washington Multi Family Housing Association and is a committee member with Urban Lands Institute.